pyscf/pyscf.github.io/source/user/dft.rst

 Numerical integration grids
 ===========================

 PySCF implements several numerical integration grids, which can be tuned in KS-DFT calculations following the examples in `dft/11-grid_scheme.py <https://github.com/pyscf/pyscf/blob/master/examples/dft/11-grid_scheme.py>`_.
-For instance, predefined grid may be set by using levels from ``0`` (very sparse) to ``9`` (very dense), with a default values of ``3``, cf. `pyscf/dft/gen_grid.py <https://github.com/pyscf/pyscf/blob/master/pyscf/dft/gen_grid.py>`_ for more details.
+For instance, predefined grids (identical to those used in `TURBOMOLE <https://www.turbomole.org/>`_) may be set by using levels from ``0`` (very sparse) to ``9`` (very dense), with a default values of ``3``, cf. `pyscf/dft/gen_grid.py <https://github.com/pyscf/pyscf/blob/master/pyscf/dft/gen_grid.py>`_ for more details.
 Likewise, the default integration grids use Bragg radii for atoms, Treutler-Ahlrichs radial grids, Becke partitioning for grid weights, the pruning scheme of NWChem, and mesh grids, which are all setting that may be overwritten:

   >>> mf_hf.grids.level = 5
   >>> mf_hf.radi_method = dft.gauss_chebeshev